-Terrorism, the war in response, and the ongoing wars in Iraq and Afghanistan give Veterans Day special urgency.
-The nation is encountering new types of warfare, wondering about old enemies and, appropriately, recalling with new respect the veterans of wars past and present.
-All of this gives the origins of Veterans Day new significance in 2007.
+The ongoing wars in Iraq and Afghanistan, where tens of thousands of U.S. soldiers are fighting an extremist ideology while helping to build needed infrastructure and government institutions, give Veterans Day special urgency.
+The nation is encountering new types of warfare and its consequences, which include the deaths in Afghanistan of two soldiers from Maine in recent days.
+We are also wondering about old enemies and, appropriately, recalling with new respect the veterans of wars past and present.
+All of this gives the origins of Veterans Day new significance in 2010.

 The 11th hour of the 11th day of the 11th month is set aside each year in solemn remembrance of the first Armistice Day, when the world rejoiced and celebrated after four years of unspeakable horror, and to remember the sacrifices men and women made in order to ensure a peace that would last for many years.

 Over the years, the way Americans celebrated Veterans Day shifted from solely honoring the dead to honoring veterans of all wars.
 Especially after the nation’s long involvement in the Vietnam War, the holiday’s emphasis was broadened to include not only parades and patriotic orations in village squares but also gatherings at major landmarks such as the Vietnam Veterans Memorial in Washington, where people walk silently along the wall, placing gifts and standing in quiet vigil.
 Often their hands fall over the name of a Smith, a Jones, a Rodriguez or an O’Reilly, names of those who made the supreme sacrifice in an unpopular war never officially declared by Congress.